Flowers & Landscaping

 Keep it cool by the pool.
 Pool walkways and decks typically act as a boring blank canvas of concrete and wood.
 Dress up corners and seating areas with containers full of lush foliage and bright flowers planted in Miracle-Gro® Potting Mix.
 Choose a “thriller,” a “filler,” and a “spiller” for each pot.
 Height, funky foliage, and/or colorful blooms are key features of a “thriller,” which is planted in the middle.
 Canna lilies check all the boxes and add a tropical flair that fits the setting.
 “Filler” plants are ones with dense foliage and abundant blooms, such as angelonia or geraniums, to fill in the middle space.
 For the “spiller,” choose plants that can drape or cascade over the side, like lemon thyme.
-Don’t forget the Miracle-Gro® Water Soluble All Purpose Plant Food for lots of gorgeous blooms!
+Don’t forget the Miracle-Gro® Water Soluble All Purpose Plant Food—it works hand-in-hand with nutrient-rich soil to help plants produce lots of gorgeous blooms!

 Banish mosquitoes.
 To help keep your guests from becoming walking buffets for blood-sucking pests, surround the party area with pretty pots of mosquito-repelling plants like citronella, ageratum, bee balm, marigolds, and catnip.
 You can also light repellent candles with scents like cedarwood or peppermint—your friends will think they’re lovely, but the bugs sure won’t.